International reactions to the Fukushima nuclear accident: Other reactions

 The Hong Kong Government issued a black outbound travel alert for Fukushima prefecture on 12 March urging to avoid all travel.
 The alert came in addition to the red outbound travel alert for the rest of Japan.

 On 19 March 2011, Indonesia began screening passengers and luggage on direct flights from Japan for radiation.
 No radiation has been detected.

 On 16 March, Swedish citizens were advised to avoid staying within 80 km of the Fukushima nuclear power plants, and all travel to Japan was advised against.
 On 29 March the travel advice eased to only apply to non-necessary travel.

-The South Korea Korea Atomic Energy Research Institute operates 59 radiation monitoring centers across the nation of South Korea.
+The South Korea Atomic Energy Research Institute operates 59 radiation monitoring centers across the nation.
 After the Fukushima disaster begun, radiation monitoring activities increased across the country but radiation levels remained normal.

 Protests and politics by country

 Taiwan

 In March 2011, around 2,000 anti-nuclear protesters demonstrated in Taiwan for an immediate halt to the construction of the island's fourth nuclear power plant.
 The protesters were also opposed to plans to extend the lifespan of three existing nuclear plants.

 Amid Japan's ongoing nuclear crisis, nuclear energy is emerging as a contentious issue for next year's presidential election in Taiwan, as opposition leader Tsai Ing-wen declared her intention to abandon nuclear power by 2025 if elected.
 Taiwan is on the West Pacific Rim earthquake zone, like Japan.

 George Hsu, a professor of applied economics at National Chung Hsing University in central Taiwan, said nuclear power plants in quake-prone areas need to be redesigned to make them more resistant, an investment that would reduce their original cost advantage.

 In May 2011, 5,000 people joined an anti-nuclear protest in Taipei City, which was characterized by a carnival-like atmosphere, with protesters holding yellow banners and clutching sunflowers.
 This was part of a nationwide "No Nuke Action" protest, urging the government to stop construction of a Fourth Nuclear Plant and pursue a more sustainable energy policy.

 On the eve of World Environment Day in June 2011, environmental groups demonstrated against Taiwan's nuclear power policy.
 The Taiwan Environmental Protection Union, together with 13 environmental groups and legislators, gathered in Taipei with banners that read: "I love Taiwan, not nuclear disasters".
 They protested against the nation's three operating nuclear power plants and the construction of a fourth plant.
 They also called for "all nuclear power plants to be thoroughly re-evaluated and shut down immediately if they fail to pass safety inspections".
 According to Wang To-far, economics professor at National Taipei University, "if a level-seven nuclear crisis were to happen in Taiwan, it would destroy the nation".